YOU ARE HERE: HOME > WEB DESIGN ARTICLES > TIPS FOR THE NEW WEB DESIGNER

-Tips for the new web designer
+Killersites.com - Tips for the new web designer.

 Learn (at least) some basic HTML.

 <a href=””></a> : The link tag is the most important tag there is.
-HTML is all about linking documents (web pages) together, and as such they form the basis of making the web work.
+HTML is all about linking documents (web pages) together and as such they form the basis of making the web work.

 <table> </table> : The table tag is used to create tables.
 Originally it was invented to present data (like a stock report) in tabular form.
-Soon after, inventive HTML designers started to use the table tag to format entire web pages by inserting not only text, but images as well into tables.
+Soon after, inventive HTML designers started to use them to format the entire web page by inserting not only text but also images into tables.
 Today 99% of web pages are formatted using tables.

-<div></div> : Div tags allow you to demark a portion of your page so that you can manipulate it.
-Another way of saying ‘demark a portion’ is ‘put into a container’.
-Once a part of your web page is in this <div> container you can treat it many different ways: style it, animate it, make it visible or invisible, etc. Div’s represent the next generation of formatting HTML pages, and are in many ways superior to tables.
+<div></div> : Div tags allow you to demark a portion of your page so that you can do things to it.
+Another way of saying ‘demark a portion’ can be ‘to put into a container’.
+Once a part of your web page is in this <div> container, you can do all kinds of stuff like style it, animate it, make it visible or invisible etc … Div’s represent the next generation of formatting HTML pages that is in many ways superior to tables.

 Learn one wysiwyg* program like DreamWeaver or GoLive and learn it well.